rodnaph/cail/README.md

 ```

 When given a message to parse it will still require the connection
 to its associated folder to fetch its data from.
+The message body
+will prefer HTML content types.

 ## Attachments